 You will be a celebrity!

-On our first day we were told that we would be asked to take photos while we were out and about.
+On my first day we were told that we would be asked to take photos while we were out and about.
 We all kind of laughed it off and didn't think much of it until it actually happened.
 Our guide told us that Chinese people who live in the countryside do not get to see a lot of Westerners so it's a big thing when they see us.
 You will see them stare and watch you and take photos from afar.
 The ones that aren't as shy will come up and take a photo with you and practice their English.
-Devin and I took photos with children, teenagers, and adults.
+I took photos with children, teenagers, and adults.
 We also received hugs and kisses and were told we were beautiful.

 China doesn't have cemeteries like we do.

 In the city they have small plots that people can buy, however, in the country people are allowed to bury their relatives in the backyard.
 When we were on the train we would see small decorated mounds in the fields and our guide told us those were burial plots.